Rfam/rfam-docs/docs/source/glossary.rst

 Gathering cutoff
 ----------------

-The bit score gathering threshold (GA cutoff), set by our curators when building the family.
-All sequences that score at or above this threshold will be included in the full alignment.
+The bit score gathering threshold (GA cutoff), set by Rfam curators when building the family.
+All sequences that score at or above this threshold will be included in the full alignment and are believed to be true homologs to the model.
+For more information see `Nawrocki et al., 2015 <http://nar.oxfordjournals.org/content/43/D1/D130>`_.

 Infernal
 --------